Chapter 10: Angular Implementation with DI

 7. Framework Independence Proven: The same ViewModels (sensorViewModel, greenHouseViewModel, etc.) work identically in React, Vue, and Angular.
 Only the View layer changes—the business logic is completely reusable.

-8. Trade-offs: Angular requires more setup (InjectionTokens, providers, ngOnInit) compared to React and Vue, but provides better DI, testability, and built-in features (Reactive Forms, async pipe).
+8. Trade-offs: Angular requires more setup (InjectionTokens, providers, ngOnInit) compared to React and Vue, but provides better DI, testability, and built-in features (Reactive Forms).
+The reactivity-bridging cost that used to set Angular apart—RxJS operators vs. a hand-rolled hook—has effectively disappeared now that every framework is bridging the same small signals API.

 9. Standalone Components: Angular's standalone components (Angular 14+) simplify MVVM by eliminating NgModules and making components more self-contained.

-10. Best Practices: Use InjectionTokens, initialize in ngOnInit, prefer async pipe, use tap for side effects, provide at component level, and keep components thin.
+10. Best Practices: Use InjectionTokens, bridge signals in ngOnInit via fromLoomSignal, reach for observe() when you need a plain local mirror, provide at component level, and keep components thin.

 10.10 What's Next

 We've now seen MVVM implemented in three major frameworks: React, Vue, and Angular.
-Each framework has its own approach to consuming ViewModels, but the core principle remains the same—framework-agnostic business logic with framework-specific views.
+Each framework has its own approach to consuming ViewModel signals, but the core principle remains the same—framework-agnostic business logic with framework-specific views.

 In the next chapter, we'll explore Lit Web Components, which takes a standards-based approach to MVVM.
-Lit uses native web component APIs and reactive controllers to integrate with ViewModels, demonstrating that MVVM works even with vanilla web standards.
+Lit uses native web component APIs and observe() to integrate with ViewModels, demonstrating that MVVM works even with vanilla web standards.

-After that, we'll look at Vanilla JavaScript implementation, proving that MVVM doesn't require any framework at all—just observables and DOM manipulation.
+After that, we'll look at Vanilla JavaScript implementation, proving that MVVM doesn't require any framework at all—just signals and DOM manipulation.

 The journey continues as we explore how MVVM adapts to different UI paradigms while maintaining the same core architecture.